 It's always wise to seek the advice of those in the know before setting off or deciding on a walk/hike.
 The Office de la Moyenne et Haute Montagne near the tourist office (Place de l’Eglise) is just the place to do this.
 Experts are available all year round to offer advice and information (in English) to the experienced and inexperienced alike.
 They can also provide information on weather forecasts, state of the trails (snow coverage etc), refuge opening and closure dates and general advice on your choice of route to help you plan your adventures.

 For all the useful emergency services numbers head to our emergency services page and save the numbers before embarking on your walk or hike in Chamonix.

 As the snow disappears after winter, the valley gradually reveals well-maintained, signposted hiking trails.
 Whether you prefer gentle walking along the valley floor or making a day of it, scaling some of the high altitude routes; Chamonix has something for you to enjoy.

-There's so much to choose from that the only difficulty comes in picking a route to do!
-Fortunately, the area possess one of the most complete network of mountain footpaths in the Haute Savoie region.
+There's so much to choose from that the only difficulty comes in picking a route to do.
+Fortunately, the area possesses one of the most complete network of mountain footpaths in the Haute Savoie region.
 Walking here can be as easy or as technical as you want it to be.

 There are a number of sports shops in Chamonix stocking all the equipment and accessories you might need.